atomly/packages/README.md

 [Source.](https://github.com/typeorm/typeorm/blob/master/docs/connection-options.md)

 > Indicates if database schema should be auto created on every application launch.
 Be careful with this option and don't use this in production - otherwise you can lose production data.
 This option is useful during debug and development.
-As an alternative to it, you can use CLI and run schema:sync command.
+As an alternative to it, you can use CLI and run schema:sync command, or execute the `synchronize_typeorm.sh` script located inside the `scripts` directory.

 Whenever this option is set to `true` inside the `ormconfig.js` file, our database schema will be recreated after every change, thanks to `nodemon` detecting any of the changes and restarting the server.